MESkit public website

 • All actions are bounded by registered tools and schema validation.

-• Agents do not self-authorize critical actions outside user intent.
+• Smart features do not self-authorize critical actions outside user intent.

 • Operator oversight remains mandatory for production decisions.